sunfishcode/basic-text/README.md

   </p>
 </div>

-*This is an early experiment!
-Both the code and the Basic Text format are actively evolving!*

-`basic-text` defines several utilities for working with a subset of Unicode called [Basic Text]:
+This repository defines a text format called [Basic Text], a subset of Unicode being developed to focus on *text*: it excludes unprintable control characters, characters which depend on out-of-band information to interpret, non-characters, and more, while aiming to preserve everything of use to plain text and formats built on top of plain text.

+It also includes a Rust crate which aims to implement the Basic Text format, providing several utilities:

- - [`TextString`] and [`TextStr`] are similar to [`String`] and [`str`] using Basic Text.
-Basic Text excludes things like unprintable control characters, escape sequences, and non-canonical sequences, but preserves any practical Unicode textual content.
+ - [`TextString`] and [`TextStr`] are similar to the standard library's [`String`] and [`str`], but use the Basic Text string format.

- - [`TextReader`] and [`TextWriter`] are input and output streams which use the Basic Text format, and which ensure a consistent line-ending convention.
-   On input, non-text content is lossily converted, and on output, non-text content is diagnosed as errors.
+ - [`TextReader`] and [`TextWriter`] are input and output streams which use the Basic Text stream format.
+On input, content is converted in a way which is lossy with respect to the original bytestream.
+Output uses the "strict" conversion method, in which invalid content is diagnosed with errors.

  - [`TextDuplexer`] is a [`Duplex`] for reading and writing on an interactive stream using Basic Text.

+The code here is usable, but fairly new and has not yet been optimized much.
+It implements most of the Basic Text spec, though see the `TODO`s in the tests directory for remaining missing pieces.

 [`TextString`]: https://docs.rs/basic-text/latest/basic_text/struct.TextString.html
 [`TextStr`]: https://docs.rs/basic-text/latest/basic_text/struct.TextStr.html